Articles & Databases

 Find My Past

 Find My Past includes genealogicial records from the United States, along with England, Ireland, New Zealand, and other smaller record sets from around the globe.
+Researchers can also access the PERiodical Source Index (PERSI) via this database.
+PERSI provides access to millions of entries from historical and genealogical publications.
 Keep in mind that the 1939 registers and the newspaper packages on FMP are not included in library subscriptions.
 For access to newspapers, please browse NYPL's collection of historical titles.

 Historical primary documents featuring U.S. city directories, naturalization records, and Revolutionary War Pensions.
 Collections include: History and Genealogy Archives, African American Archives, Native American Archives, Revolutionary War Archives, US Bureau of Investigation Case File Archives, and World War II Archives.
 Formerly known as Footnote.com.